Vijayakumar0811/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 # SERIAL-IN-SERIAL-OUT-SHIFTREGISTER

+**EXP10:SERIAL IN SERIAL OUT SHIFT REGISTER**

+NAME: VIJAYAKUMAR.S

+REG NO: 24900562

 **AIM:**

-To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+To implement SISO Shift Register using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**